myhdl/myhdl/doc/source/manual/conversion.rst

    should be the rhs of an assignment.

 (4)
-   All list members should have identical value constraints.
+   All list members should have identical size constraints.

 (5)
-   Lists are mapped to Verilog memories.
+   Lists are mapped to VHDL/Verilog memories.

 The table as presented applies to MyHDL variables.
 The converter also